NASymmetry/MolSym/README.md

 - Symmetry element generation
 - Character table generation
 - SALC generation for atomic basis functions, internal coordinates, and cartesian coordinates

+## Installing
+As of now we do not have a better way to install the code other than cloning from GitHub.
+Create a new conda environment with:

+  `conda create -n "NameYourEnvironment" python=3.X`

+MolSym is tested with Python 3.8, 3.9, and 3.10 but should work for more recent versions as well.

+  `git clone git@github.com:NASymmetry/MolSym.git`

+Install the necessary dependencies using `pip`.

+  `pip install -r <Path to MolSym directory>/requirements.tx`

+Alternatively, most Python environments come equipped with all but one dependency, so if `pip` is not desired, installing `QCElemental` is all that should be required.

+  `conda install -c conda-forge qcelemental`

+Finally append the MolSym directory to your `PYTHONPATH`.

+ `export PYTHONPATH=$PYTHONPATH:<Path to MolSym directory>`